Why it pays to invest in an RA and a TFSA

 1RAs can be viewed as gifts from the taxman.

-For example, if you are currently paying tax at a rate of 45% and contribute R100 000 to your RA in the year of assessment, you effectively only contribute R55 000 of the R100 000, while SARS contributes the balance.
+For example, at a 45% marginal tax rate, a deductible RA contribution of R100 000 can generate up to R45 000 in tax relief (within the limits).
 Tax will be applicable when the funds eventually pay out at retirement, but due to the tax-exempt portion of the lump sum, as well as the tax rebates for individuals over 65 and 75, you may pay less tax at that time.

 2You do not lose your tax benefits, even if you contribute more than the maximum annual tax deduction (excess contributions).